 We hope that it will prove entirely unnecessary, but in accordance with current regulatory requirements Chambers has in place a complaints procedure by which any client can make a complaint to us directly without involving a solicitor.
-Such a complaint should be made directly to the Head of Chambers, Richard Lynagh QC (or, in his absence, to the Deputy Head, Michael Curtis QC).
+Such a complaint should be made directly to the Head of Chambers, Richard Lynagh QC.
 In the case of a complaint about a clerk or member of staff, the complaint should be made to the Senior Managing Clerk, Andy Flanagan, unless the complaint is about the Senior Managing Clerk himself, in which case the complaint should be made to the Head of Chambers.

 Complaints may be made in writing, either by letter or e-mail (but under no circumstances by fax), addressed directly to the person to whom you wish to refer the complaint.
 Alternatively, a complaint may be made directly to the person to whom it is to be referred by telephone, although if the matter is of any complexity it is possible that it will be necessary for the complaint to be put in writing.